 This smart basal thermometer from Easy@Home is well worth your time.
-The thermometer itself features a small, backlit screen displaying your results, which then sync to an app on your phone.
+The thermometer features a small, backlit screen that displays your temperature, then syncs to an app on your phone.

-The basal thermometer has a high precision — it will measure down to the hundredth degree.
+The basal thermometer has a high precision, measuring to the hundredth degree.
 Additionally, it will let you choose between Fahrenheit and Celsius.

-This smart thermometer comes with the Premom app, compatible with both iOS and Android.
+This smart thermometer comes with the Premom app, which is compatible with both iOS and Android.
 When you create your account, it will give you unlimited cloud storage for all your recordings.

 As you take your temperature in the morning, the results will seamlessly sync with your app.
-Even still, remember to connect the thermometer to your phone before you take your temperature.
-Otherwise, the results won’t sync automatically.
+But remember to connect the thermometer to your phone before you take your temperature if you want your results to sync automatically.

-Once inside the Premom app, your data will be analyzed to give you an accurate fertility window.
-Following a month or so where it gets used to your regular cycles, the app will predict and even give you a warning before you ovulate.
+The Premom app will analyze your data to give you an accurate fertility window.
+After a month or so, when it gets used to your regular cycles, the app will predict and even give you a warning before you ovulate.

 - Smart technology.